chef/chef-web-docs/infra_resources_readme.md

   new_in: 14.0
   description_list:
   - markdown: Some text describing the property.
   - note:
-		- shortcode: shortcode_file.md
+      shortcode: shortcode_file.md
   - warning:
-		- markdown: Markdown text warning the user about the propery.
+      markdown: Markdown text warning the user about the property.
 ```

 **examples**